 Using tap water to brew your teas can affect the taste of your tea because of the minerals and other impurities present in the water.
 While brewing teas, its best to use filtered water, or spring water.
 After boiling the water, allow the water to cool for five to seven minutes, until your water is around 160 F.

-Use two gms, which is approx two scoops, of dry green tea leaves to make a pot of green tea.
-If you have a tea scoop in this size, simply scoop out your leaves into your strainer, and fit your strainer into you tea pot.
+Use two gms, which is approx. two scoops, of dry green tea leaves to make a pot of green tea.
+If you have a tea scoop in this size, simply scoop out your leaves into your strainer, and fit your strainer into your teapot.

-Usually, the tea pot you buy will come with a strainer.
-If your tea pot is missing a strainer, you can also buy one separately here, or any tea shop near you!
+Usually, the teapot you buy will come with a strainer.
+If your teapot is missing a strainer, you can also buy one separately here, or at any tea shop near you!

 If you're using an infuser ball to make a single cup of green tea, fill the scoop of the infuser with a pinch of dry tea leaves and place it into your tea cup.

-Make sure you place the lid back on the tea pot, so that the essential oils of the tea coats the lid of the pot and releases and delicious green tea aroma when your tea is done brewing!
+Make sure you place the lid back on the tea pot so that the essential oils of the tea coat the lid of the pot and release and delicious green tea aroma when your tea is done brewing!

 Step 4: Let your Green Tea Leaves Brew:

 The steeping time depends on the type of green tea.
-Generally, steeping for 2-3 minutes is suitable for most green teas.
+Generally, as mentioned by FAUCHON, steeping for 2-3 minutes is suitable for most green teas.

-To get the full range of flavors of your green tea without an excess of bitter tannins, make sure you don't over-steep your teas.
-So its best to set a timer for three minutes so that you don't forget about your tea!
+To get the full range of flavors of your green tea without an excess of bitter tannins, make sure you don't overstep your teas.
+So it's best to set a timer for three minutes so that you don't forget about your tea!

 Step 5: Pour and Enjoy!